teraspora/fractagons/README.md

   existing state map.
 How?
 Just hit the underscore key and a file-open dialog will pop up.
   Clojure makes object serialization so easy!

-  If you just wamt to revert to the last saved image, though, without its state, you can just hit "R".
+  If you just want to revert to the last saved image, though, without its state, you can just hit "R".

   To clear the canvas, hit "z".
 This will also reset the iteration count (:level) and print the state map.

   To generate a random state and create its corresponding image, hit the g key - or G to guarantee symmetry.

+  Holding down Alt with g or G will also preserve the variation you have set.

   To reset all parameters except :polygon-order, :variation and :pre-trans-index, type "Z".